vuestorefront/vue-storefront/packages/core/docs/advanced/logging.md

 ## Changing Verbosity

-Configuration of Logger happens through `logger` property of `@vue-storefront/nuxt` module.
+Configuration of logger happens through `logger` property of `@vue-storefront/nuxt` module.

 You can set the `verbosity` level which tells the app, what you want to log and what communications you want to ignore.
 By default we have the following verbosity levels: